PouceHeure/blog/content/projects/project_dwa-optimisation.md

  - \eta \cdot \nabla \mathcal{L}(v, \omega)
 {{< /equation >}}

 Where $\eta$ is the learning rate.

-This approach removes the need for discrete sampling and enables fine convergence toward optimal commands.
+This continuous approach avoids discretization limits and improves convergence precision.

 ## Integration with Visual Servoing

-In SCANeR tests, this optimizer was integrated with a **visual servoing controller** providing a dynamic centerline from camera input.
-The goal term $\mathcal{C}_{goal}$ uses the visual reference as its target, aligning the vehicle with image-based lanes.
+In SCANeR experiments, the optimizer was integrated with a visual servoing module that extracts a centerline from camera input.
+The $\mathcal{C}_{goal}$ term uses this visual reference as the target, ensuring alignment with detected lanes.

-This integration allows:
-- DWA to remain reactive
-- Visual Servoing to supply high-level guidance
-- Optimization to converge smoothly
+{{< refer href="/projects/project_visual-control/" project="Visual Control Project" >}}

+## Simulation and Real Tests

+### Gazebo Simulation

+Tested with static obstacles and known goals.

 {{< figure src="/images/dwa-optimization/scenario_example.png" caption="Gradient-based DWA combined with visual control.
-Target extracted from camera image." width="600">}}
+Target extracted from camera image." width="600" label="dwa_scenario_example" >}}

-## Simulation Results

-### Gazebo Testing

-Validation was conducted in Gazebo with static obstacles and a known goal.
+The {{< figref dwa_scenario_example >}} shows the path of the robot after applying the DWA optimization approch.
+In this test, the robot has to reach position over an unknown map.

 Demo: {{< videoref label="test-gazebo" >}}.

-### Turtlebot Testing
+### Turtlebot Experiments

-Similar validation was performed on physical robots.
+Validated on real robots in indoor scenarios.

 Demo: {{< videoref label="test-turtlebot-1" >}}, {{< videoref label="test-turtlebot-2" >}}.

-### SCANeR Testing
+### SCANeR Scenarios

-In SCANeR Studio, the optimizer was evaluated in autonomous driving scenarios:
+Evaluated in autonomous driving simulations:
-- Lane center extracted via visual features from camera input
+- Lane center extracted from camera images
-- DWA optimizer computed reactive velocities toward the visual target
+- Optimizer computed $(v, \omega)$ toward the visual target
-- Results demonstrated robustness to visual noise and tighter control
+- Demonstrated robustness to perception noise

 Demo: {{< videoref label="test-scaner" >}}.